rust-lang/rfcs/text/0000-dependency-tree-lints.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Compatibility across versions is not always clear cut due to the [semver trick](https://github.com/dtolnay/semver-trick).
+Compatibility across versions is not always clear-cut due to the [semver trick](https://github.com/dtolnay/semver-trick).
 This lint could be extended to allow specifying which versions are incompatible:

 ```toml